 7. Ninety-three percent of millennials say they left their employer the last time they changed roles.

 A recent Gallup poll showed that a vast majority of millennials took new jobs at new companies, rather than advancing in their current organization.
 This could be in part due to the rise of the "gig economy," but it truly reveals a systemic change in the way people view employment and career advancement.

 To understand why these employees changed companies along with their role, you need to understand what they were looking for.

-The 7 percent that stayed had good reasons.
+The seven percent that stayed had good reasons.

 In a recent interview with us, Making Good's Julian Caspari explained many of the key elements this generation of employees expect, and how organizations can work to deliver on those expectations.

-44% of employees say they would consider taking a job with a different company for a raise of 20% or less.
+8. Forty-four percent of employees say they would consider taking a job with a different company for a raise of 20 percent or less.